Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 How are data produced and collected?

-E.g. when creating a query and executing it on the database it will return us some elements, the database is a **cold** source, it means that it only produces requests only when a request is made to it.
+E.g. when creating a query and executing it on the database it will return us some elements, the database is a **cold** source, it means that it produces responses only when a request is made to it.

 E.g. a mouse produces events, when we move it or click it, even if the mouse does not have any subscriber, it will still emit events, if new subscribers comes along they will not be able to see the events that the previous publishers saw, a mouse is an example of a **hot** source.

-We can canvert a cold publisher into a hot one by calling `publish()` on it, this will cause a buffer to be allocated and the management of the delivery of new events. `share()` is very similar to `publish()`.
+We can convert a cold publisher into a hot one by calling `publish()` on it, this will cause a buffer to be allocated and the management of the delivery of new events. `share()` is very similar to `publish()`.

 ## Reactive I/O in Spring

-The interface are very similar to ones used in the SpringMVC, but in this case the methods will return `Mono` or `Flux` instead of plain objects.
+The interface used in WebFlux are very similar to ones used in the SpringMVC, but in this case the methods will return `Mono` or `Flux` instead of plain objects.

-The big main difference is that in WebFlux we use `R2DBC` instead of `JPA`, the proble is that with this approach everything has to configured manually.
+The big main difference is that in WebFlux we use `R2DBC` instead of `JPA`, the problem is that with this approach everything has to configured manually.

 ```kotlin
 @Configuration